MarcoSoto51/Data-Illini/ProjectPlan.md

 ## Timeline
 Week 1 - Data Collection: Collect the insuranceData and FARS datasets.
 We will also read the documentation to understand what variables are in each dataset.
 Responsible: Marco and Ellen

 Week 2 - Explore the Data: Look through the datasets to understand the variables and search for missing values or any other data problems.
 Responsible: Marco

+Week 3 - Clean the Data: Clean the datasets by fixing any formatting issues and select the most useful variables for this project.
+Responsible: Ellen